IN THIS ARTICLE

 When you are ready to test with GameLift, opt-in by setting the sv_gameLiftEnabled

 .
-This CVAR is off by default to facilitate local testing prior to the integration of the GameLift Server SDK into your game server.
+These CVARs are off by default to facilitate local testing prior to the integration of the GameLift Server SDK into your game server.

-You can set this value by creating a settings registry file named commands.MyProject_serverlauncher.setreg
+Or you can set these values by creating a settings registry file named commands.MyProject_serverlauncher.setreg

 in the MyProject/Registry